Ali-Attash/Node_Farm/readme.md

 Returns raw product data (JSON format)

-🧠 How It Works
+##🧠 How It Works

-server.js reads HTML templates and data from file system once on startup.
+server.js reads HTML templates and product data from the file system at startup.

-When a request comes in, the server:
+When a request is received:

-Parses the URL using url.parse()
+The URL is parsed using url.parse()

-Checks the pathname and responds accordingly
+Based on the pathname, the server decides which HTML content to return

-Uses a fillTemplate() helper to inject product data into HTML placeholders
+The fillTemplate() helper injects product values into placeholders

-📦 Example Data Format (JSON)
+##📦 Sample Product Data

 {
   "id": 0,
   "productName": "Fresh Avocados",
   "image": "🥑",
   "price": 4.99,
   "quantity": "1kg",
   "nutrients": "Vitamin B, K",
   "from": "Mexico",
   "description": "Delicious and fresh avocados", "organic": true
 }

-📌 Notes
+##📌 Notes

-This app is not production-ready, but it’s a great learning project for understanding how servers work at a low level.
+This project is meant for educational purposes and basic Node.js practice.

-Feel free to expand it with CSS, client-side JS, or even transition to Express.js later.
+You can expand this by adding CSS, static file serving, or migrate to Express.js for advanced routing and middleware.

-📚 Author
+##👨‍💻 Author

-Made with 💻 by Ali Attash Saify as part of learning from Jonas Schmedtmann's Node.js Bootcamp.
+Created by Ali Attash SaifyInspired by the Jonas Schmedtmann Node.js Bootcamp

 📜 License